The technique

 Gluing brush hairs or human hair so short and fine is a challenge because they fly away at the slightest breath of air and which are unfortunately often repelled by the glue which makes a repelling magnet, its force repels the object to be glued.
 So I have to start over because it just gets stuck askew most of the time.

-The bird scenes are created by me from A to Z, it's my passion.
+All the scenes are created by me from A to Z, it's my passion.
 It is a daily job in order to keep in practice, because I have to get my body used to shaking as little as possible and to identify the moments when my hands are calmer.

 There is a story for each single sculpture, sometimes, when it comes time to glue my finished bird on the backing, it is not uncommon for it to fly away for good, so sometimes I have to accept that it never comes back, because it may have landed anywhere or !!
 He has won his freedom !